o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 * Adding editable properties for your material type
 * Using optional vertex streams
 * Adding passes to your material type
-* Using the Pass Tree Visualizer to debug passes
+* Using the **Pass Tree Visualizer** to debug passes

-The VegetationBending materialtype allows materials to bend and sway, simulating how wind affects vegetation.
+The **VegetationBending** material type allows materials to bend and sway, simulating how wind affects vegetation.
 It allows for detail bending with slight movement of branches and leaves, as well as movement of the entire object.

-The code in this tutorial can be found in the [AtomTutorials Gem](https://github.com/o3de/sample-code-gems/tree/main/atom_gems/AtomTutorials).
-There, you can find the template code to use to follow this tutorial, the final code, and the assets we are using.
+The code in this tutorial can be found in the [**Atom Tutorials Gem**](https://github.com/o3de/sample-code-gems/tree/main/atom_gems/AtomTutorials) in the `o3de/samples-code-gems` repository.
+There, you can find the template code and assets needed for this tutorial, as well as the final code.

-As we go along, you may wish to reference the[Material Types and Shaders guide](get-started-materialtypes-and-shaders), which gives higher-level explanations of the mechanisms we are using.
+As we go along, you can reference the [Material Types and Shaders](get-started-materialtypes-and-shaders) tutorial, which gives higher-level explanations of the mechanisms used in this tutorial.

 ## Get started
 Before you can create your material type, ensure you have [installed the engine](/docs/welcome-guide/setup/), [set up a project](/docs/welcome-guide/create/), and [launched the editor](/docs/welcome-guide/tours/editor-tour).

 Next, perform the following steps to get started on making the vegetation bending material type.
-1. Download or clone the Sample Code Gems repository from [here](https://github.com/o3de/sample-code-gems).
+1. Download or clone the `o3de/sample-code-gems` repository from [GitHub](https://github.com/o3de/sample-code-gems).
-1. The template files that we will be using for this tutorial are in `atom_gems/AtomTutorials/Templates/VegetationBending`.
-Move all the files in that folder to `{your-project-path}\Materials\Types\`.
+1. The template files for this tutorial are in `atom_gems/AtomTutorials/Templates/VegetationBending/`.
+Move all of the files to `{your-project-path}\Materials\Types\`.
+   {{< note >}}
-   * You'll notice that there are a couple key files and file extensions that we need to make our custom material type.
-More details can be found in [this guide](get-started-materialtypes-and-shaders/#1-set-up-the-files), but this tutorial will explain each file as we go along.
+   Notice that there are a couple of significant files and file extensions that you need to make your custom material type.
+This tutorial will explain each file as you go along.
+You can also find more details in the [Material Types and Shaders](get-started-materialtypes-and-shaders) tutorial.
+   {{< /note >}}
 1. Move all the files in `atom_gems/AtomTutorials/Assets/VegetationBending/Objects/` to `{your_project_path}\Objects`.
 Make the `Objects` folder as needed.
+1. Open `{your-project-path}\Materials\Types\VegetationBending.materialtype` in a text editor.
-1. Open `{your-project-path}\Materials\Types\VegetationBending.materialtype`.
-Under `propertyLayout` > `propertyGroups`, you'll see there are many entries with `{your-path-to-o3de}`.
-Replace `{your-path-to-o3de}` with your appropriate path to the engine.
+1. Under `propertyLayout` > `propertyGroups`, notice that there are many entries with `{your-path-to-o3de}`.
+Replace `{your-path-to-o3de}` with the appropriate path to your engine.

-   * For example, `C:/o3de/Gems/Atom/Feature/Common/Assets/Materials/Types/MaterialInputs/BaseColorPropertyGroup.json`.
+   For example, the resulting path might look like: `C:/o3de/Gems/Atom/Feature/Common/Assets/Materials/Types/MaterialInputs/BaseColorPropertyGroup.json`.

+   {{< note >}}
-   * Currently we cannot import property groups across gems, so we are hard coding the absolute path as a proof of concept, even though it is not portable.
-There is a GHI to enable importing across gems at [o3de#10623](https://github.com/o3de/o3de/issues/10623).
+   Currently, O3DE cannot import property groups across Gems.
+So, you must hard code the absolute path as a proof of concept, even though hard-coding is not recommended as it restricts portability.

+   There is a [GitHub issue](https://github.com/o3de/o3de/issues/10623) to enable importing across Gems.
+   {{< /note >}}
-1. Run the **Editor**, and the assets should automatically process.
-At this point, none of them should fail.
-If `VegetationBending.materialtype` fails to process, check that you used the correct paths in step 4.
+1. Open the **Editor**, and the assets should automatically process.
+You can check their status in the **Asset Processor**.
+If `VegetationBending.materialtype` fails to process, check that you used the correct paths in step 5.

 These template files were created by duplicating important parts of the `StandardPBR` files and then modifying them.
 When you create your own material types in the future, you can similalry duplicate `StandardPBR` files and work from there.

-As a high-level overview, [`.materialtype`](/docs/atom-guide/dev-guide/materials/materials/#material-types) references the shader files we will use on the material of this material type.
-The [`.shader`](/docs/atom-guide/look-dev/shaders/shader-file-spec.md) files define which types of shaders, such as vertex and pixel shaders, should be used and references the actual shader code in [`.azsl`](/docs/atom-guide/dev-guide/shaders/azsl/) files.
+As a high-level overview:
+- The [`.materialtype`](/docs/atom-guide/dev-guide/materials/materials/#material-types) file references the shader files you will use on the material of this material type.
+- The [`.shader`](/docs/atom-guide/look-dev/shaders/shader-file-spec.md) files define which types of shaders, such as vertex and pixel shaders, should be used, and references the actual shader code in [`.azsl`](/docs/atom-guide/dev-guide/shaders/azsl/) files.
 They also specify the `DrawList`, which controls which pass should run that shader.
-Often, `.azsl` files will include `.azsli` files, which are also written in the Amazon shading language (AZSL), but are separate so multiple `.azsl` files can reuse the shader code from the `.azsli` files.
+- Often, `.azsl` files will include `.azsli` files, which are also written in the Amazon Shading Language (AZSL).
+These files are separate so multiple `.azsl` files can reuse the shader code from the `.azsli` files.

 ## Add a material with the VegetationBending material type
 Before we begin editing any files, we want to ensure we can make a material using our material type in the **Editor**.